-NAM has eight subsidiaries at the reporting date.
+NAM had eight subsidiaries during the reporting period and seven at the reporting date.

 NAMGS

 NAMGS was incorporated on 27 January 2010.
 NAMGS acquired certain debt instruments issued by NAM under a profit participating loan (PPL) agreement, and in turn, made these debt instruments available to NALM on similar terms.
 NAMGS is wholly owned by NAM.